Diaper Dermatitis

 SPECIALIST.
 PEDIATRICS DEPARTMENT

-Diaper dermatitis is a rash that appears in the diaper area, affecting the lower abdomen, genitals, buttocks and upper thighs, especially exposed to irritants.
+Nappy r ash is a rash that appears in the nappy area, affecting the lower abdomen, genitals, buttocks and upper thighs, especially when exposed to irritants.

-It is a common problem in the child in the first year of life, although it can also occur in older children or adults with incontinence or paralysis from various causes, who need to use diapers.
+It is a common problem in children in the first year of life, although it can also occur in older children or adults with incontinence or paralysis of various causes, who need to wear nappies.

-The combination of a series of factors causes a continuous aggression on the skin that ends up producing an alteration of the skin barrier, with red areas in the areas of greatest contact with the diaper, which soon erode and are superinfected by bacteria or, more frequently, by a fungus called Candida albicans.
+The combination of a series of factors causes a continuous aggression on the skin that ends up producing an alteration of the skin barrier, with red areas in the areas of greatest contact with the nappy, which soon become eroded and over-infected by bacteria or, more frequently, by a fungus called Candida albicans.

-The clinical presentation is characteristic, varying according to the cause, by erythema, slight edema, papular lesions, eczematous or ulceration.
+The clinical picture is characteristic, varying according to the cause, with erythema, slight oedema, papular lesions, eczematous lesions or ulceration.

-In the last years, with the use of disposable diapers, the incidence of this dermatitis has diminished notably.
+In recent years, with the use of disposable nappies, the incidence of this dermatitis has decreased considerably.

 The most common symptoms are:

-The diagnosis is made through physical examination.
-Sometimes it is complicated for the pediatrician, since diaper rash can be associated with other rashes in the area:
+Diagnosis is made by physical examination.
+It is sometimes complicated for the paediatrician, as nappy rash may be associated with other rashes in the area:

 How is diaper rash treated?